-11. Where the Minister deems it appropriate on the basis of the factors provided in sections 40(1) and (5) and paragraphs 7, 8 and 9, he may, in the terms of a licence granted to an operator or service provider, designate such operator or service provider as dominant or jointly dominant as to specific markets, and any designation so made shall subject such operator or service provider to the provisions of the Act and the regulations governing dominance and joint dominance, subject to section 40(3) and paragraph 14:
+11. (1) Where the Minister deems it appropriate on the basis of the factors provided in sections 40(1) and (5) of the Act and regulations 7, 8 and 9, he may, in the terms of a licence granted to an operator or service provider, designate that operator or service provider as dominant or jointly dominant as to specific markets, and any designation so made shall subject that operator or service provider to the provisions of the Act and the regulations governing dominance and joint dominance, subject to section 40(3) of the Act and regulation 14.

-Provided that no omission of a designation of dominance or joint dominance in the terms of a licence shall be interpreted as a determination that the relevant operator or service provider is not dominant or jointly dominant as to any market, nor shall it prejudice the authority of the Commission to designate such operator or service provider as dominant or jointly dominant as to any such market.
+(2) No omission of a designation of dominance or joint dominance in the terms of a licence shall be interpreted as a determination that the relevant operator or service provider is not dominant or jointly dominant as to any market, nor shall it prejudice the authority of the Commission to designate that operator or service provider as dominant or jointly dominant.